Peter Stöger

-Peter Stöger (/de/; born 11 April 1966) is an Austrian football coach and a former player who is currently the head coach of Ö Bundesliga club Rapid Wien.
+Peter Stöger (/de/; born 11 April 1966) is an Austrian football coach and a former player.

 As a player Stöger played as a midfielder and won the Austrian championship four times and the domestic cup three times playing for Austria Wien and Rapid Wien.
 As a coach or sporting director, Stöger won the Austrian championship twice and the Austrian Cup twice with Austria Wien; he also won promotion with 1.
 FC Köln, with four years at Austria Wien between 2013 and 2017, was his longest stint at one club.

 Club career

 Stöger started his career at Favoritner AC Wien, and played six years for Austria Wien from 1988 through 1994, winning league three consecutive seasons, with teammates like Ralph Hasenhüttl.
 After a year at Tirol Innsbruck, he joined Rapid Wien in 1995 and won a league title with them.
 He also played in the 1996 UEFA Cup Winners Cup Final against Paris St Germain in Brussels, which Rapid lost.
 He then returned to Austria after a year at LASK Linz and finished his career at 38 years of age with Untersiebenbrunn.